kovidgoyal/calibre/manual/faq.rst

   * Complete list of ebook formats that your device supports.
   * Is there a special directory on the device in which all ebook files should be placed?
 Also does the device detect files placed in sub directories?
   * We also need information about your device that calibre will collect automatically.
 First, if your device supports SD cards, insert them.
 Then connect your device to the computer.
-In calibre go to :guilabel:`Preferences->Advanced->Miscellaneous` and click the "Debug device detection" button.
+In calibre go to :guilabel:`Preferences->Miscellaneous` and click the "Debug device detection" button.
 This will create some debug output.
 Copy it to a file and repeat the process, this time with your device disconnected from your computer.
   * Send both the above outputs to us with the other information and we will write a device driver for your